 Another application of our study is related to determining how many age collections are necessary to provide adequate information to stock assessments models.
 Based on the results of this analysis, we found the answer to this question remains elusive.
 As we increased the sub-sampling rates for age composition, the age composition ISS continued to increase, indicating that a sample size producing diminishing returns had not been reached, unlike the asymptote observed for length composition ISS.
 In a similar study, Siskey et al. (2023) evaluated the effect of increased age sampling beyond current sampling levels for a subset of stocks and found that the age composition ISS continued to increase, up to age sampling levels 67% greater than current rates.
 Siskey et al. (2023) also found that, while holding the total age samples constant, improvements to age composition ISS were achieved by increasing sampling in more hauls even while decreasing the number of specimen age data collected in any given haul.

 To determine if and when age composition ISS reaches an asymptote, simulation studies might be more appropriate rather than bootstrapping historical data, as variables such as life-history or intra-haul correlation can be accounted for specifically (e.g., Hulson et al. 2011, Xu et al. 2020).
 The results of this study and Siskey et al. (2023) suggest that the number of age samples necessary to maximize age composition information are likely beyond current management agency capacities.
 Our recommendation, therefore, is to attempt to retain, at a minimum, historical levels of sampling for age composition, as reductions in these sampling rates have downstream effects on assessment model uncertainty.
-Further research should be conducted through both simulation methods similar that that employed here and field sampling of an example species to determine whether collection of additional samples for age improves the information quality provided tho an assessment.
+Further research should be conducted through both simulation methods similar that that employed here and field sampling of an example species to determine whether collection of additional samples for age improves the information quality provided to an assessment.
 We also recommend (and reiterating the results of Siskey et al. 2023) that if sampling for ages were to be optimized, an effective approach would be to increase the number of hauls sampled while retaining the historical total number of age samples collected, effectively spreading these samples across more hauls and reducing the number of samples collected in any given haul.